Shyne: Release and deportation (2009)

-On October 26, 2009, Shyne was released and deported to his place of birth, Belize.
-Some of the hip hop community rallied to celebrate his release, and the events were followed by mainstream media.

-The rapper had been transferred to Rikers Island where he was held for a parole hearing, and then to the Woodbourne Correctional Facility, where he spent the last months of his incarceration.
+Shyne was transferred to Rikers Island where he was held for a parole hearing, and then to the Woodbourne Correctional Facility, where he spent the last months of his incarceration.
 A Manhattan judge signed an order that would schedule Shyne for release on October 6, 2009.
 He had served more than 9 years of a 10-year sentence, on which no terms for post-release supervision had originally been placed.
 At the request of the New York State Department of Correctional Services, a mandatory probation period of at least two and half years was added to Shyne's sentence.
 Shyne and his attorney, Oscar Michelen, had hoped to avoid probation.

-On October 6, 2009, Shyne was released from New York State custody; however, he was immediately taken into Federal custody.
-He was detained by U.S. Immigration and Customs Enforcement at a "detention facility in Western New York State".
+On October 6, 2009, Shyne was released from New York state custody, but was immediately taken into federal custody.
+He was detained by U.S. Immigration and Customs Enforcement at a "detention facility in western New York state".
 One source indicated that the facility in question was the Buffalo Federal Detention Facility in Batavia.
-According to his attorney, Federal officials were reviewing the rapper's immigration status and making a determination on whether or not he would be deported to his native Belize.
-Shyne had a permanent resident "green card", and his mother was a U.S. citizen, but he himself had never become a naturalized citizen.
-There was speculation that Shyne might be released on bail in the U.S. while his case was being resolved.
+According to his attorney, federal officials were reviewing the rapper's immigration status and making a determination on whether or not he would be deported to his native, Belize.
+Shyne had a permanent resident "green card", and his mother was a U.S. citizen, but he (himself) had never become a naturalized citizen.
+There was speculation that Shyne might be released on bail in the U.S., while his case was being resolved.